Menu

 We are determined that our children learn more, know more and remember more of the technical features of English, developing a secure understanding of the grammatical features appropriate to their age group.
 We strive for children to be able to correctly identify and use the technical vocabulary related to spelling, punctuation and grammar at an age-appropriate level.

-Staff carefully select texts for the teaching of writing based on their themes and literary merit, with each text having fought for its place in the line-up.
+Staff carefully select texts both from the Literacy Tree selection and using their own literary knowledge for the teaching of writing based on their themes and literary merit, with each text having fought for its place in the line-up.
 Many of our texts have some common themes, which develop as the children move through school; they may revisit a theme in KS2 that they were introduced to in KS1 at a simpler level.

 Using a text as a stimulus for writing engages children in writing and provides them with a variety of purposes and audiences to write for.
 It also supports high quality book talk as children discuss the text that they have all been reading, sharing their thoughts and opinions on the themes, characters, plot, setting and storyline.